r0jjames/software-design-patterns/README.md

 Defines the steps/skeleton of an algorithm and allows the subclasses to provide the implementation for one or more steps.
 Lets subclasses redefine certain steps of an algorithm without changing the algorithm’s structure.

+### Iterator
+Allows traversal of the elements of an aggregate without exposing the underlying implementation.
+Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
+Allows iterating over an object without having to expose the object’s internal structure (which may change in the future) be implemented in subclasses.

 ### Memento:
 Allows restoring an object to a previous state.

 ### State:
 Allows an object to behave differently depending on the state it is in.

-### Iterator:
-Allows iterating over an object without having to expose the object’s internal structure (which may change in the future). be implemented in subclasses.

 ### Mediator:
 Allows an object to encapsulate the communication between other